 How you define financial freedom is unique to you, says Lazetta Rainey Braxton, a certified financial planner and the co-founder and co-CEO of 2050 Wealth Partners.
 "It really allows them to say, 'How can I be my best self without the extra stress?'"

 Ask yourself what you really want, and go from there, she says: "Does it mean X amount in your bank account?
 Does it mean having zero debt?
 Does it mean having a home that you can escape to when the pandemic is flaring up?"

 Once you define your goals, start taking steps to get there.

 "So maybe you forgo that trip," she says.
 "And guess what, we're not traveling, so get into that goal of having money in the bank," she said.
 "You're accelerated now because there are things you can't do: You can't shop like you used to, you can't travel like you used to, so you're moving toward your own financial freedom."

-Answering a question regarding how to save money as a student, Winnie Sun, a certified financial planner and the founder of Sun Group Wealth Partners, says it's smart to find new ways to increase your income.
+Answering a question regarding how to save money as a student, Winnie Sun, co-founder of Sun Group Wealth Partners, says it's smart to find new ways to increase your income.